-1) Be RESPECTFUL
+• Be RESPECTFUL

-a.
-Your written, verbal, and non-verbal communications should be respectful and focused on the learning topics of the class.
+1. Your written, verbal, and non-verbal communications should be respectful and focused on the learning topics of the class.

-2) Find a QUIET LOCATION & SILENCE YOUR PHONE (if zooming)
+• Find a QUIET LOCATION & SILENCE YOUR PHONE (if zooming)

-a.
-People walking around and pets barking can be a distraction.
+1. People walking around and pets barking can be a distraction.

-3) EAT AT A DIFFERENT TIME.
+• EAT AT A DIFFERENT TIME.

-- a.
-Crunching food or chugging drinks is distracting for others. - b.
+- 1. Crunching food or chugging drinks is distracting for others. - 2.
 Synchronous zoom times are set in advance so reserve meals for outside class meetings.

-4) ADJUST YOUR LIGHTING SO THAT OTHERS CAN SEE YOU
+ADJUST YOUR LIGHTING SO THAT OTHERS CAN SEE YOU

-- a.
-It is hard to see you in dim lighting so find a location with light. - b.
-If your back is to a bright window, you will be what is called "backlit" and not only is it hard on the eyes (glare) but you look like a silhouette.
+- 1. It is hard to see you in dim lighting so find a location with light. - 2.
+If your back is to a bright window, you will be what is called "backlit" and not only is it hard on the eyes (glare) but you look like a

-5) POSITION THE CAMERA SO THAT YOUR FACE AND EYES ARE SHOWING
+• POSITION THE CAMERA SO THAT YOUR FACE AND EYES ARE SHOWING

-- a.
-If you are using the camera, show your face; it helps others see your non-verbal cues. - b.
+- 1. If you are using the camera, show your face; it helps others see your non-verbal cues - 2.
 You may be at home, but meeting in pajamas or shirtless is not appropriate so dress suitably.
 Comb your hair, clean your teeth, fix your clothes, etc. before your meeting time to show self-respect and respect for others.

-6) Be READY TO LEARN AND PAY ATTENTION
+Be READY TO LEARN AND PAY ATTENTION

-- a.
-Catch up on other emails or other work later. - b.
-If you are Zooming, silence your phone and put it away. - c.
+- 1. Catch up on other emails or other work later. - 2.
+If you are Zooming, silence your phone and put it away. - 3.
 If you are in a room with a TV turn it off.

-7) USE YOUR MUTE BUTTON WHEN IN LOUD PLACES OR FOR DISTRACTIONS a.
-Pets barking, children crying, sneezing, coughing, etc. can happen unexpectedly.
+USE YOUR MUTE BUTTON WHEN IN LOUD PLACES OR FOR DISTRACTIONS

+1. Pets barking, children crying, sneezing, coughing, etc. can happen unexpectedly.
 It's best if you conference in a private space, but if you can't find a quiet place, when noises arise MUTE your laptop.

-8) REMEMBER TO UNMUTE WHEN SPEAKING
+REMEMBER TO UNMUTE WHEN SPEAKING

-- a.
-Follow your instructor's directions about using the "raise hand" icon or chat function to be recognized and to speak, but make sure you have unmuted your device. - b.
+- Follow your instructor's directions about using the "raise hand" icon or chat function to be recognized and to speak, but make sure you have unmuted your device. - 2.
 Do not speak when someone else is speaking.

-9) REMAIN FOCUSED AND PARTICIPATE IN THE MEETING
+REMAIN FOCUSED AND PARTICIPATE IN THE MEETING

-- a.
-Especially when the camera is on YOU, we can all see your actions.
+- 1. Especially when the camera is on YOU, we can all see your actions.
 Engage in the meeting.
 Look at the camera.
 Listen to instruction.
-Answer questions when asked. - b.
-Do not use the Zoom meeting to meet with your peers or put on a "show" for them.
+Answer questions when asked. - 2.
+Do not use the Zoom meeting to meet with your peers or put on a "show" for them

-10) PAUSE YOUR VIDEO IF MOVING OR DOING SOMETHING DISTRACTING
+PAUSE YOUR VIDEO IF MOVING OR DOING SOMETHING DISTRACTING

-Emergencies happen.
+1. Emergencies happen.
 If you need to leave the room or get up and move about, stop your video.